languagetool-org/languagetool-org.github.io/development-overview.md

 purpose, you can use `case_conversion` attribute values: `startlower`, `startupper`, `allupper`, `alllower` and `firstupper`.

+`startlower` converts only the first character to lowercase and leaves the rest unaltered, e.g. _EXAMPLE_ ⇾ _eXAMPLE_.
+`startupper` converts only the first character to uppercase and leaves the rest unaltered, e.g. _example_ ⇾ _Example_.
+`allupper` converts all characters to uppercase, e.g. _eXaMpLe_ ⇾ _EXAMPLE_.
+`alllower` converts all characters to lowercase, e.g. _eXaMpLe_ ⇾ _example_.
+`firstupper` converts the first character to uppercase and the remaining ones to lowercase, e.g. _eXaMpLe_ ⇾ _Example_.

 Another useful thing is that `match` can refer to a token, but apply its POS to another word.
 This is useful for suggesting another word with the same part of speech.
 There is a special abbreviated syntax used for this purpose: